Science Finally Figured Out Why Whale Sharks Like To Gather In Certain Locations Around The Globe

 Although no one has been able to pinpoint the exact reason for this strange occurrence, a new study by the University of York in the U.K. and the Maldives Whale Shark Research Programme (MWSRP) ventures an explanation for the coastal aggregations of whale sharks.

-The research, published in the journal PeerJ, argues that these prime spots the giant fish prefer to amass to share a number of traits that might justify the whale sharks’ choice of venue for their habitual congregations.
+The research, published in the journal PeerJ, argues that these prime spots the giant fish prefer to amass at share a number of traits that might justify the whale sharks’ choice of venue for their habitual congregations.

 “Whale sharks can travel huge distances around the globe and the existence of such a small number of known aggregation sites suggested there had to be something about the depth and shape of the underwater terrain in these areas that makes them appealing,” points out study co-author James Hancock from MWSRP.